Roseland, Florida: Geography

-Roseland is located in northern Indian River County at (27.834594, -80.489264).
+Roseland is located in northern Indian River County.
 It is bordered to the north by the St. Sebastian River, which forms the Brevard County line.
 The city of Sebastian is to the south, and unincorporated Micco is to the north, in Brevard County.
 To the east is the Indian River and Pelican Island National Wildlife Refuge.

 U.S. Route 1 passes through the east side of Roseland, leading north 19 mi to Melbourne and south 15 mi to Vero Beach.

 According to the United States Census Bureau, the Roseland CDP has a total area of 8.0 km2, of which 4.9 km2 are land and 3.1 km2, or 38.38%, are water.